US experts discuss COVID boosters for the fall and beyond

 All the COVID-19 vaccines now used in the U.S. are based on the original coronavirus version that emerged in late 2019.
 Updating the vaccines will be a complex task, requiring coordination between the FDA, manufacturers and global health authorities.

+In response to panel questions, a representative for the U.S. Biomedical Advanced Research and Development Authority laid out the narrow window that manufacturers would face to reformulate, study and mass produce an updated vaccine by September.

+“If you’re not on your way to a clinical trial by the beginning of May I think it’s going to be very difficult to have enough product across manufacturers to meet demand,” said Robert Johnson, deputy assistant secretary of BARDA.

-The process for updating annual flu vaccines offers one possible model for dealing with mutations.
-The FDA panel is expected to discuss the strengths and weakness of adopting such an approach.
+The timeline for updating annual flu vaccines offers one possible model, and the FDA panel was expected to discuss the strengths and weakness of adopting such an approach.

 Twice a year, World Health Organization experts recommend updates to flu vaccines to target emerging strains.
 The FDA then brings those recommendations to its own vaccine panel, which votes on whether they make sense for the U.S., setting the stage for manufacturers to tweak their shots and begin mass production.